hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.transaction.submit.md

 Options:
-  --help                       Show help  [boolean] -v, --version                Show version number  [boolean] --connectionProfileName, -p  The connection profile name  [string] --businessNetworkName, -n    The business network name  [string] [required] --enrollId, -i               The enrollment ID of the user  [string] [required] --enrollSecret, -s           The enrollment secret of the user  [string] --data, -d                   Transactions JSON object as a string  [string] [required]
+  --help                       Show help  [boolean] -v, --version                Show version number  [boolean] -c, --card                   The name of the business network card to use [string] [required] --data, -d                   Transactions JSON object as a string  [string] [required]
 ```
 ---
 ## Options

-`--connectionProfileName, -p`

-The connection profile name.
-Example: `defaultProfile`

-`--businessNetworkName, -n`
+`--card, -c`

-The name of the deployed Business Network to connect to.
+The name of the business network card to use.
+The business network card is used to determine connection and business network details.
-Example:
-`digitalproperty-network`

-`--enrollId, -i`

-The enrollment ID of the identity that should be used to connect to the deployed
-Business Network.
-Example: `maeid1`

-`--enrollSecret, -s`

-The enrollment secret of the identity that should be used to connect to deployed
-Business Network.
-Example: `Xurw3yU9zI0l`
+Example: `admin@tutorial-network`

 `--data, -d`